gios/gzipper/README.md

 `gzipper c ./src --zopfli-block-splitting`

 If true, splits the data in multiple deflate blocks with optimal choice for the block boundaries.
 Block splitting gives better compression, only for `--zopfli`

-#### --zopfli-block-splitting-last

-`gzipper c ./src --zopfli-block-splitting-last`

-If true, chooses the optimal block split points only after doing the iterative LZ77 compression.
-If false, chooses the block split points first, then does iterative LZ77 on each individual block.
-Depending on the file, either first or last gives the best compression, only for `--zopfli`

 #### --zopfli-block-splitting-max <number>